Hyundai i40 estate

 Price £20,850 - £28,850

 - Low prices

 - Lacks badge appeal of competitors

 The Hyundai i40 Estate marks a step in a new direction for the Korean firm.
 Until now it has concentrated on small cars, but the sharp looking i40 has the Ford Mondeo and Volkswagen Passat in its sights.

-The Hyundai i40 Tourer is a comparative newcomer to the large family estate car market.
-It competes with estate versions of the Ford Mondeo, Vauxhall Insignia, Toyota Avensis and the more upmarket Volkswagen Passat.
+The Hyundai i40 Tourer is one of the newer large family estate cars on the market.
+It competes with established rivals such as the Ford Mondeo estate, Vauxhall Insignia Sports Tourer, Toyota Avensis Tourer and Volkswagen Passat estate.

 The Hyundai i40 Tourer offers very low running costs and a long warranty